 Cost of transport in Angola

 For many expats, using private taxis or hiring a personal driver proves a more comfortable, albeit pricier, alternative.
-However, due to the condition of many of the country's roads, if you opt for personal vehicles, you must be prepared to endure high fuel prices and maintenance costs.
+That said, due to the road conditions across the country, if you opt for personal vehicles, you must be prepared to endure high fuel prices and maintenance costs.

 Cost of groceries in Angola

-Shopping for groceries in Angola can be more expensive than you might expect, especially when it comes to imported goods.
+Shopping for groceries in Angola can be pricier than you might expect, especially for imported goods.
 Local markets are a popular choice for fresh fruits, vegetables, and locally sourced meats, which tend to be reasonably priced.

-If you are accustomed to Western-brand products, you may find these significantly more costly due to import taxes and logistical challenges.
+If you are accustomed to Western-brand products, you may find these significantly costlier due to import taxes and logistical challenges.
 For this reason, you might adjust your diet to incorporate more locally produced foods, which are more cost-effective and support the local economy.

 Cost of entertainment and eating out in Angola